JoonHyeok-hozy-Kim/upenn_mcit/IV_Prep/HZ/HZ_MK1.md

 ## 2. Difficult Technical Challenge
 - For me, one of the biggest challenges I faced was
   - supporting the real-time cost calculation process for LG Electronics' Monthly Closing.
-- This was a monthly event that accounting managers from 135 branches world wide
+- Monthly Closing was a monthly event that accounting managers from 135 branches world wide
   - simultaneously closing their financial accounts at the beginning of each month.
 - This process was incredibly complex and time-consuming because
-  - account managers had to check their monthly production and sales data and
+  - account managers had to check their monthly production data and sales data, and
   - they had to perform numerous manual operations on the system.
 - My duty was to support technical issues when these managers had trouble closing their accounts.
 - But the human errors were inevitable because the cost calculation itself was very complex and
   - the amount of data accounting managers had to check during the procedure was massive.
 - So, when multiple managers encountered problems at the same time,
   - it created a bottleneck that put huge pressure on me.
-- This was because while finding the reason what caused the trouble and
+- This was because while I was finding the reason what caused the trouble and
   - providing solutions to fix the problems one by one,
   - I had to receive numerous calls from other managers begging prompt assistance.
 - I though some improvement was definitely required for my own mental safety